ggcarrots/django-carrots/source/python_quickstart.rst

 3. Printing so many decimal places is unnecessary.
 BMI is measured with an accuracy of two decimal places.

-Programming is the art of solving problems, so … let's get to work!
+Programming is the art of solving problems, so... let's get to work!
 It will give us an opportunity to learn about some new features of Python.

 .. _`Body Mass Index`: http://pl.wikipedia.org/wiki/Body_Mass_Index